-Recently Google announced the availability of critic reviews for local businesses.
-Critic reviews are available across mobile, tablet and desktop, allowing publishers to increase the visibility of their reviews and expose their reviews to new audiences, whenever a local Knowledge Graph card is surfaced.
+Recently Google announced the availability of critical reviews for local businesses.
+Critic reviews are available across mobile, tablet, and desktop, allowing publishers to increase their reviews’ visibility and expose them to new audiences whenever a local Knowledge Graph card is surfaced.

-Schema.org was basically developed in collaboration between the top search engines.
+Schema.org was basically developed in collaboration with the top search engines.
 That attempts to devise a method of categorizing and identifying information about different websites.

-This process, allows publishers to communicate to Google which snip they prefer, what URL is associated with the review and other metadata about the local business that allows Google to ensure that they’re showing the right review for the right entity.
+This process allows publishers to communicate to Google which snips they prefer, what URL is associated with the review and other metadata about the local business that allows Google to ensure that they’re showing the right review for the right entity.

-Google is also able to understand a variety of markup formats, including the JSON-LD data format, which makes it easier than ever to incorporate structured data about reviews into webpages.
+Google can also understand various markup formats, including the JSON-LD data format, which makes it easier than ever to incorporate structured data about reviews into web pages.